 When to Consider Aortic Valve Replacement

-As already mentioned, there are two reasons as to why someone would need an aortic valve replacement.
-When suffering from aortic stenosis, the valve is narrow, causing it to be harder for the blood to go through.
+As already mentioned, there are two reasons why someone would need an aortic valve replacement.
+When suffering from aortic stenosis, the valve is narrow, causing it to be more challenging for the blood to go through.
 Basically, the muscle in the heart begins to thicken, causing a hissing sound, which is oftentimes confused with a murmur.
 With aortic valve insufficiency, the valve tends to “leak” when it is closed.
-This make the heart work twice as hard to make the blood flow correctly and in the right direction.
+This makes the heart work twice as hard to make the blood flow correctly and in the right direction.
 To repair this, doctors have created a minimally invasive technique that is much safer and easier on patients.

-What to Consider for a Aortic Valve Replacement
+What to Consider for an Aortic Valve Replacement

-Often times, doctors have to remove calcified material from the heart in the process.
+Oftentimes, doctors have to remove calcified material from the heart in the process.
 With previous techniques, doing this left people at a higher risk for strokes.
-Using this technique, however, lowers the chances of a patient having a stroke because it gives the doctor direct vision on all calcifications.
+Using this technique, however, lowers the chances of a patient having a stroke because it gives the doctor direct vision of all calcifications.

 Oftentimes, patients ask ‘how long does an aortic valve replacement last.’
 That’s a reasonable question!
 The answer is that it depends on the patient’s actions.
 If they take care of themselves and follow their doctors’ advice, the replacement can last for many years.

-Choosing a minimally invasive valve replacement is a smarter choice than a traditional procedure because it allows you to feel less pain and have shorter recovery times.
+Choosing a minimally invasive valve replacement is a more intelligent choice than a traditional procedure because it allows you to feel less pain and have shorter recovery times.
 If you’re considering an aortic valve replacement, consider using Dr. Ciuffio, who has the experience and expertise needed to help you thrive.
+There are plenty of resources and treatment ideas to ensure you are on the correct path toward a healthy life.
 Contact us today to learn more about aortic valve replacement and schedule your appointment.